TomatoesAreGood/FTC-Scout-App/README.md

 # FTC Scout App
-A fully working app for FTC Robotics that uses the [_FIRST_ Tech Challenge API](https://ftc-events.firstinspires.org/services/API) to display dynamically updating information about all registered teams and events.
+A fully working app for FTC Robotics that uses the [_FIRST_ Tech Challenge API](https://ftc-events.firstinspires.org/services/API) to display updated information about all registered teams and events.
+Developed using Flutter and Dart.

 ## Features
 - Login page with saved UserPreferences for API credentials